Anbukku Naan Adimai

 Anbukku Naan Adimai is a 1980 Indian Tamil-language action drama film directed by R. Thyagarajan and produced under the Devar Films banner by C. Dhandayuthapani.
-It stars Rajinikanth, Vijayan, Surulirajan, Thengai Srinivasan, Asokan, Sundarrajan, Sujatha, Rathi, Ramaprabha and Jayamalini.
-The film was simultaneously made in Telugu as Mayadari Krishnudu, with Sreedhar replacing Vijayan and a slightly different supporting cast that included Satyanarayana, Mohan Babu, and Allu Rama Lingaiah.
-It was the third venture of Rajinikant and Devar Films together and was a hit in the box office.
+It stars Rajinikanth, Rati, Vijayan, and Sujatha.
+The film was simultaneously made in Telugu as Mayadari Krishnudu, with Sreedhar replacing Vijayan and a slightly different supporting cast.
+It was the third venture of Rajinikanth and Devar Films together and was a hit in the box office.
 It was remade in Hindi as Thanedaar (1990).